-- Chair of KPMG LLP and Senior Partner of KPMG UK and International
+- Chair, KPMG LLP, and Senior Partner, KPMG UK and International

 Other Career Highlights:

-- Chair of the UK Commission for Employment & Skills
+- Chair, UK Commission for Employment & Skills

-- Chair of the Governors and Vice President of Wellington College
+- Chair, Governors and Vice President of Wellington College

 Sir Michael Rake is a highly experienced Chair with significant experience across public companies and private equity as well as within financial services, technology, telecommunications, consulting, energy, property, retail and leisure, and government.

-Sir Michael is Chair of Phoenix Global Resources plc, Majid Al Futtaim Holdings LLC (UAE), , Wireless Logic Ltd, NewDay Ltd and Great Ormond Street Hospital for Children.
-He is also a Senior Advisor to Citigroup, Vice President of the RNIB, a Director of Trust Payments Ltd and Non-Executive Director at Frontier IP Group plc.
+Sir Michael is Chair of Phoenix Global Resources plc, Majid Al Futtaim Holdings LLC (UAE), Wireless Logic Ltd, NewDay Ltd, Great Ormond Street Hospital for Children and Emergex Vaccines Holdings Ltd. He is also a Senior Adviser to Citigroup, Vice President of the RNIB, a Director of Trust Payments Ltd and Non-Executive Director at Frontier IP Group plc.

-In addition to holding advisory positions in a number of major US, UK and European companies, he has previously been a Senior Advisor to Chatham House, a member of Oxford University global board for business reputation and a William Pitt Fellow at Pembroke College Cambridge.
+In addition to holding advisory positions in a number of major US, UK and European companies, he has previously been a Senior Adviser to Chatham House, a member of the University of Oxford’s global Board for business reputation and a William Pitt Fellow at Pembroke College, Cambridge.
 He was also the first ever Chair of the Commission for Employment and Skills and the first ever Chair of the Private Equity Oversight Group Guidelines Monitoring Committee.

-In 2011, he received the British American Business UK Transatlantic Business Award in recognition of outstanding business leadership.
+In 2011, Sir Michael received the British American Business UK Transatlantic Business Award in recognition of outstanding business leadership.